-What is NGU?
+What is nongonococcal urethritis?

-What causes NGU?
+What causes nongonococcal urethritis?

-How does NGU spread?
+How does nongonococcal urethritis spread?

 NGU is a sexually transmitted infection (STI).
 It is passed from one person to another by unprotected sexual contact.
-It can be spread through vaginal sex, oral sex or anal sex.
+It can be spread through vaginal sex, oral sex, or anal sex.

-What are the symptoms of NGU?
+What are the symptoms of nongonococcal urethritis?

 It usually takes one to three weeks after the infection occurs before a man develops any symptoms of NGU.
 The first symptom is usually a leakage of milky fluid (discharge) from the tip of the penis.
 The amount of discharge may vary from a little to quite a lot.
-There also may be mild burning of the penis during urination.
+There also may be mild burning in the penis during urination.
 If the symptoms are ignored, the discharge may decrease although the infection is still present.
 Sometimes there are no symptoms.

-How is NGU treated?
+How is nongonococcal urethritis treated?

-What should I do after being treated?
+What should I do after being treated for nongonococcal urethritis?

 - Make sure you take all of the medicine you have been given.
 Do not stop taking the medicine, even if your symptoms go away.
 Do not share your medicine with others.